-The written word is sometimes a good indicator of how long something has been a part of people’s lives.
+The written word is sometimes a good indicator of how long people have been drinking tea.
 A Contract with A Servant by Han Dynasty poet Wang Bao is one of the earliest written accounts.
 Lu Yu’s Classic of Tea, published around 760 C.E., is generally considered to be the first book on the subject of tea.
-Tea was already an integral part of society by that time period, particularly for the literati.
-The first mentions in English did not occur until about 1,000 years later.
+Tea was already an integral part of society by that period, particularly for the literati.
+China was closed off from the rest of the world at this time so the first mentions in English did not occur until about 1,000 years later.
 We’ve got a lot of catching up to do!

 What do archeologists say about how long people have been drinking tea?
 Tea leaves have been found inside the mausoleum of a Han Dynasty emperor.
 This potentially proves that tea was being consumed as early as 140 B.C.
 Although they were barely recognizable due to decomposition scientists were able to detect the presence of theanine, a substance only found in tea.
 Another excavation found Camellia Sinensis roots in a neolithic settlement on China’s eastern coast.
 The plant material was carbon dated to an even earlier period of 3526- 3366 B.C.
 That would pre-date Shennong’s infamous discovery.

 It’s important to remember that ancient people may not have been preparing tea in the same fashion as we do today.
 It was used for medicinal purposes or as part of a soup-like preparation with spices.
 The preparation was very strong and bitter in comparison to how tea is infused as the beverage we all know and love.
 During the Song Dynasty, tea leaves were ground into a powder and whisked, not unlike the way matcha is prepared in Japan today.
 Wine and beer predate tea by several thousand years but it’s still pretty old as far as beverages go.